-- Search for scholarships online, using Tuition Funding Sources, a private website designed to help students gain access to over 7 million scholarships totaling more than $41 billion.
+- Search for scholarships online, using Tuition Funding Sources, using Tuition Funding Sources, a private website designed to help students find scholarship information with access to over 7 million scholarships totaling more than $41 billion in scholarship awards.

 - Visit a school’s website or admissions office to determine if they offer any scholarships to help you receive funding for college.

 - Look to institutions in your community, such as religious organizations, banks, or other civic organizations.

 - Check out local and national businesses to see what types of scholarships they offer.